netoe1/cdate/README.md

 #  clocktime.h
-<p>Static library who abstracts the use of time.h in C. It's was made to be simple and fast.</p>
+<p>Static library who abstracts the use of time.h in C. It was made to be simple and fast.</p>